Year of the Rabbit (TV series): Broadcast and release

 As well as being broadcast weekly at 10:00pm on Mondays, the entire first series was also made available as a box-set on All 4 from 10 June 2019.
-Outside of the United Kingdom, the series is broadcast on IFC in the United States—beginning 19 February 2020.
+Outside of the United Kingdom, the series was broadcast on IFC in the United States—beginning 19 February 2020.
 In the autumn of 2019, the series was heavily promoted as part of the range of programming on Virgin Atlantic's onboard entertainment service Vera.

-On February 11, 2020, the programme was renewed for a second series of six episodes, however Channel 4 pulled out of funding the series in January 2021 due to budgetary concerns brought by the COVID-19 pandemic, with production company Objective Media Group said to be "on the hunt for a new partner for the comedy" as a result.
+On February 11, 2020, the programme was renewed for a second series of six episodes.
+However, Channel 4 pulled out of funding the series in January 2021 due to budgetary concerns brought by the COVID-19 pandemic, with production company Objective Media Group said to be "on the hunt for a new partner for the comedy" as a result.